MrDandycorn/vk-botting/docs/commands.rst

 -------

 There are cases when we don't want a user to use our commands.
 They don't have permissions to do so or maybe we blocked them from using our bot earlier.
-The commands extension comes with full support for these things in a concept called a :ref:`vk_api_checks`.
+The commands extension comes with full support for these things in a concept called a check.

 A check is a basic predicate that can take in a :class:`.Context` as its sole parameter.
 Within it, you have the following
 options: